kubernetes/website/content/en/blog/_posts/2020-12-02-dockershim-faq.md

 ### What about private images?

-Also yes.
+Yes.
 All CRI runtimes support the same pull secrets configuration used in Kubernetes, either via the PodSpec or ServiceAccount.